 Every year, more than 30 groups visit BIOS to take advantage of research and education opportunities, as well as the beautiful location and dedicated classroom and lecture hall facilities.
 BIOS offers a variety of classroom and field activities for students of all ages, and can also work with visiting groups to tailor courses to meet their students' needs, curriculum metrics, and learning goals.
 BIOS education staff, faculty, and interns are available to direct and supervise both field trips and lab sessions, as well as provide lectures and excursions on a variety of timely and relevant topics.

-If you are interested in generating a sample schedule for a new course for your school or university please contact Kaitlin Baird.
+If you are interested in generating a sample schedule for a new course for your school or university please contact Kaitlin Noyes.
 Some of our most popular lab and field programs are:

 Coral Identification Lab